aersosi/ascii-outline/README.md

 # ascii-outline
-Create ascii-art from a outline image
+Create ascii-art from an black & white outline image